Dense Prediction with Attentive Feature Aggregation: Method

 In the presence of two scales, this becomes:

 where $a_i\triangleq e^{-\phi(y_i)}$.
 As $a_1\to 0$, the gradient vanishes, for $J$ tends to a null matrix.
 Otherwise, irrespective of the value of $a_2$, the gradient will vanish only depending on the choice of $\phi$.
 In particular, by taking the absolute value as $\phi$ we have that the Jacobian will not vanish for $a_1>0$ and $(y_1,y_2)\neq(0,0)$, thus motivating our choice of using the absolute value as $\phi$.
 If we consider instead the setting in HMA~\cite{tao2020hierarchical}, we have that $a_2=0$ and $\phi'(y_i)=1-a_i$.
 It follows that the Jacobian vanishes also as $a_1\to 1$.
 The conclusion is that the choice of $\phi$ plays a role in determining the amount of gradient that flows through the predicted attention and that the approach in HMA~\cite{tao2020hierarchical} is more subject to vanishing gradient issues than our proposed solution.
+We compare HMA and SSR quantitatively in Section~\ref{sec:exp}.

 To understand which parts of the image SSR attends to at each scale, we visualize generated attention maps in Fig.~\ref{fig:ms_results}.
 Detailed regions are processed more effectively in larger scale images due to the higher resolution, while the prediction of lower frequency region is often better in smaller scales.
 SSR learns to focus on the right region for different scales and boosts the final performance.